 With all that being said, headphones have been in use for decades, and there is no solid evidence that their magnetic fields cause harm to our physiology.
 This, to me, is evidence (or lack thereof) enough to make me feel safe wearing my headphones.

 The headphones’ volume on/in our ears is much more concerning, which brings me to my next point.

 The Potential Of Hearing Damage When Wearing Headphones

 Although the magnets within headphones are extremely unlikely to cause any noticeable effects on our physiology due to their magnetic fields, headphones and earbuds do pose a threat to our health.
 This has to do with our sense of hearing and the potential damage high sound pressure levels may cause.

 The sound pressure level of a sound wave, like the strength of a magnetic field, drops as a function of distance.
 The further the sound travels, the less intensity and power it carries with it.

-Sound pressure level decreases according to the inverse-square law which states that for every doubling of distance, the SPL is quartered.
+Sound pressure level decreases according to the inverse-square law, which states that the SPL is quartered for every doubling of distance.
 In other words, for every doubling of distance, the SPL drops by 6 dB.

 For this reason, earphones will be more damaging than headphones at any given sound pressure level.
-The drivers of earphones are positioned inside the ear canal while the drivers of headphones are positioned outside the ear.
-This seemingly small difference in driver placement makes a huge difference in the intensity of the sound pressure at our eardrums.
+The drivers of earphones are positioned inside the ear canal, while the drivers of headphones are positioned outside the ear.
+This seemingly small difference in driver placement makes a huge difference in the sound pressure intensity at our eardrums.

 Hearing damage occurs when we are subjected to very high sound pressure levels.
 A shotgun firing or a firecracker going off right next to your head, for example, would cause hearing damage.